CopernicaMarketingSoftware/Documentation/Yothalot/helloworld.md

  *  It is therefore possible that the map(), reduce() and write() methods will
  *  all be called on different nodes in the cluster.
 It is the responsibility of
  *  the Yothalot framework to make calls to your object at the right time.
 You
- *  are not supposed to make calls to methods in this class yourself.
+ *  are not supposed to make calls to methods of this class yourself.
  */
 class WordCount implements Yothalot\MapReduce
 {